sldrydenpeterson/Risk-of-severe-COVID-outcomes/README.md

 # Risk of Severe COVID Outcomes
 Scripts written to utilize programmatic data from the Mass General Brigham COVID Enclave (not included in repository) to provide estimates of risk of severe outcomes of COVID-19 (hospitalization within 14 days or death within 28 days from COVID diagnosis).
+Analyses published in Dryden-Peterson et al. 2025, PLoS One, Severe outcomes of COVID-19 among adults with increased risk conditions: A population-based observational study, https://doi.org/10.1371/journal.pone.0316529.